-A. Recommendation of Manager.
-The Board of Directors of Pojoaque Gaming, Inc. shall recommend to the Tribal Council a person to serve as Manager of Pojoaque Gaming, Inc. Upon receiving a recommendation from the

-Board of Directors, the Tribal Council shall either approve or disapprove the person recommended.
+A. Recommendation of Managers.
+The Board of Directors of Pueblo of Pojoaqueowned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations shall recommend to the Tribal Council a person to serve as Managers of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations.
+Upon receiving a recommendation from the Board of Directors, the Tribal Council shall either approve or disapprove the person recommended.

 B. Management Contract.
-Upon approval by the Tribal Council of the person recommended to serve as Manager, the Board of Directors of Pojoaque Gaming, Inc. shall execute a management contract with the Manager, such management contract to be subject to the approval of the Commission and the Tribal Council in accordance with this Section.
-For purposes of this Gaming Ordinance, any reference to the management contract shall be considered to include all collateral agreements to such contract as relate to the gaming activity.
+Upon approval by the Tribal Council of the person recommended to serve as Managers, the Board of Directors of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations shall execute a management contract with the Managers, such management contract to be subject to the approval of the Commission and the Tribal Council in accordance with this Section.
+For purposes of this Gaming Ordinance, any reference to the management contract shall be considered to include all collateral agreements to such contract as related to the gaming activity.

 C. License Required for Approval of Management Contract.
-Before approving any management contract, the Commission shall require that all primary management officials and key employees of the Manager be licensed by the Tribal Council.
+Before approving any management contract, the Commission shall require that all primary management officials and key employees of the Managers be licensed by the Tribal Council.